Wildwood (novel): Part Two

-Prue flies to North Wood on the back of an eagle sent by Owl Rex, but is shot down by a coyote archer.
+Prue flies to North Wood on the back of an eagle sent by Owl Rex but is shot down by a coyote archer.
 She is found by Brendan, the King of the Bandits, who offers to help.
 However, they are captured in a coyote attack and Brendan is imprisoned with Curtis while Prue is taken to Alexandra.
 Alexandra promises her that she will find Mac, convincing Prue to leave the Woods.
 In prison, Curtis reveals Alexandra's plan and then leads an escape, earning the trust of the coyote and bandit prisoners.
 Prue returns home, where she learns from her parents that they were only able to conceive Prue and Mac because they had made a deal with Alexandra to use her magic, but that Alexandra's price was the second child that Prue's mother bore.
 Realizing that she has been tricked, Prue returns to Wildwood to rescue Mac.

 Part Three

-Back in the Impassable Wilderness, Prue travels to see the Mystics in charge of North Wood.
+Back in the Impassable Wilderness, Prue travels to see the mystics in charge of North Wood.
 Meanwhile, Curtis and the other escapees rejoin the bandits and set out to stop Alexandra.
-Prue alerts the North Wood Elder Mystic, Iphigenia, to the danger and the citizen militia gather farming implements and kitchen utensils for weapons and march south.
+Prue alerts the elder mystic, Iphigenia, and the citizen militia gather weapons and march south.
 Prue rides her bicycle ahead and convinces the bandits to join forces.
-Just as the sacrifice is about to occur the armies meet in an ivy-filled ruin.
+Just as the sacrifice is about to occur, the armies meet in an ivy-filled ruin.
 Brendan gives a speech to inspire his forces, christening the combined army the Wildwood Irregulars.

 The Battle for the Plinth ensues, and the Wildwood Irregulars are near defeat.
 As Alexandra prepares to carry out the sacrifice, Iphigenia confronts her.
 Curtis and the remnants of the army make a final push, expecting to be cut down when above them the sky is filled with an army of eagles and other birds from the Avians.
-The battle turns against the coyote army, but Prue discovers that she can control plants the way the Mystics can and uses her new skill to make the tree boughs snatch Mac from Alexandra.
-Brendan shoots Alexandra with an arrow and the Ivy consumes her.
+The battle turns against the coyote army, but Prue discovers that she can control plants the way the mystics can and uses her new skill to make the tree boughs snatch Mac from Alexandra.
+Brendan shoots Alexandra with an arrow and the ivy consumes her.
 Brendan is now in command of the ivy and is told by Iphigenia to make it sleep, and he does so.
 The victorious Wildwood Irregulars regroup and press on to the gates of South Wood and demand that the corrupt government resign.
 As a new, peaceful order begins among the factions of The Wood, Prue and Curtis part ways as new friends: she goes home with Mac while Curtis remains behind to start a new life as a bandit.